csevatsalshah/sem-5/CN/MID2/Mid2 All.md

 ### Summary:
 - **Verification** ensures the product is built **according to specifications**.
 - **Validation** ensures the product **meets the user’s needs**.

-### Conclusion:
-Both verification and validation are essential for delivering high-quality software.
-Verification focuses on ensuring that the system is built correctly, while validation focuses on ensuring that the right product is delivered to the user.

-### Key Points:
-- **Verification** = Process-oriented, checking if the product is being built right.
-- **Validation** = Product-oriented, checking if the right product is built.

 ### Mnemonic to Remember:
 - **V**erification = **V**ersus Specifications.